declannoble/holbertonschool-AirBnB_clone/README.md

-# ⛱️ AirBnB Clone Project v1
+# ⛱️ AirBnB Clone Project - The Console
 ![hbnb](https://user-images.githubusercontent.com/91517809/176107896-998e3280-f565-4e09-a801-c609984bfed6.png)

 This console is the first part of the AirBnB project at the Holberton school.